Synchronous motor: Permanent-magnet

+PMSMs are typically controlled using direct torque control and field oriented control.

 Reluctance

-These have a rotor consisting of a solid steel casting with projecting (salient) toothed poles.
+Reluctance motors have a solid steel cast rotor with projecting (salient) toothed poles.
 Typically there are fewer rotor than stator poles to minimize torque ripple and to prevent the poles from all aligning simultaneously—a position that cannot generate torque.
-The size of the air gap in the magnetic circuit and thus the reluctance is minimum when the poles are aligned with the (rotating) magnetic field of the stator, and increases with the angle between them.
-This creates a torque pulling the rotor into alignment with the nearest pole of the stator field.
-Thus at synchronous speed the rotor is "locked" to the rotating stator field.
+The size of the air gap in the magnetic circuit and thus the reluctance is minimum when the poles align with the stator's (rotating) magnetic field, and increases with the angle between them.
+This creates torque that pulls the rotor into alignment with the nearest pole of the stator field.
+At synchronous speed the rotor is thus "locked" to the rotating stator field.
 This cannot start the motor, so the rotor poles usually have squirrel-cage windings embedded in them, to provide torque below synchronous speed.
-The machine starts as an induction motor until it approaches synchronous speed, when the rotor "pulls in" and locks to the rotating stator field.
+The machine thus starts as an induction motor until it approaches synchronous speed, when the rotor "pulls in" and locks to the stator field.